-It is the intention of this handbook to make available all information regarding athletics at St. Anne's-Belfield.
-This handbook has been given to you as a means of reference.
-We ask that you read through this handbook prior to your season of competition to gain a perspective of what is expected of you and your program of participation in the upcoming year.
-You all are just as much a part of the athletic experience as is the Athletic Staff, and together we can continuously build and improve the quality of our athletic experience and offerings.
+This handbook makes available all information regarding athletics at St. Anne's-Belfield School.
+We ask that you read through this handbook prior to your season of competition to gain a perspective of what is expected of you and your program(s) in the upcoming year.
+Everyone is as much a part of the athletic experience as is the athletics staff, and together we can continuously build and improve the quality of our athletic experience and offerings.
 Go Saints!